lucasvmiguel/products-api/README.md

 The following list shows all user requirements implemented by the system.

 - As a user, I can fetch all products using a REST API.
-- As a user, I can fetch a paginated list of products using a REST API. #TODO
+- As a user, I can fetch a paginated list of products using a REST API.
 - As a user, I can fetch a product by its id using a REST API.
 - As a user, I can create a product using a REST API.
 - As a user, I can update some fields (`name` and/or `code`) of a product by its id using a REST API.